59th Berlin International Film Festival

 The 59th Berlin International Film Festival was held from 5 February to 15 February 2009.
 The opening film of the festival was Tom Tykwer’s The International, screened out of competition.
-Costa-Gavras's immigrant drama Eden Is West served as the closing night film at the festival.
-The festival's jury president was actress Tilda Swinton of the United Kingdom.
+Costa-Gavras's Eden Is West served as the closing night film at the festival.
+The festival's jury president was the British actress Tilda Swinton.

-The Golden Bear was awarded to Peruvian film La Teta Asustada directed by Claudia Llosa.
-The retrospective dedicated to the Golden Age of 70mm filmmaking from 1955 to 1970, titled 70 mm – Bigger than Life was shown at the festival.
+The Golden Bear was awarded to Peruvian film The Milk of Sorrow directed by Claudia Llosa.
+The retrospective dedicated to the Golden Age of 70mm filmmaking from 1955 to 1970, titled 70mm – Bigger than Life was shown at the festival.

 Admission for the festival was reported to be among the highest in years, and it also set a record for ticket sales, with some 270,000 tickets sold by the halfway mark, compared to 240,000 sold for the entire run of the festival the previous year.
-The final ticket tally was the largest in the festival’s 59-year history.
+The final ticket tally was the largest in the festival's 59-year history.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: